Recommended Restaurants by Puzzle Israel

-Whether you’re a certified gourmet or just someone who enjoys delicious food, you won’t go wrong with trying the new Israeli Cuisine during your trip to Israel.
+Whether you’re a certified gourmand or just someone who enjoys delicious food, you cannot go wrong with tasing Israeli cuisine during your trip to Israel.

 The country’s cuisine is highly influenced by various cultural and religious groups (such as the Jews, Bedouins, and Arabs) who call Israel their home, and the resulting dishes have a unique blend of flavors, textures, and aromas that you’ll be hard-pressed to find anywhere else.
 So, by going on culinary tours in Israel, you’ll treat yourself to delicious and mouthwatering appetizers, main courses, and desserts while learning a bit more about the country’s culture.

 Here is Puzzle Israel’s list of Recommended Restaurants..

 From the food, to the history, to the people we met - everything was fantastic.